jamielsp/splunk-auto-install/README.md

+# Important
+At the moment it is only adapted for CentOS.

 # Splunk-auto-install
 This project is only created for testing purposes, to automate the installation and configuration of splunk enterprise edition.
 It is not recommended to run the script in a real environment without knowing it.